-Florida State Women’s Basketball Sue Semrau has shown unmatched loyalty to the Seminole program, recently completing her 20th season as head coach in Tallahassee in 2016-17.
+Florida State Women’s Basketball Sue Semrau has shown unmatched loyalty to the Seminole program, in her 25th season as head coach in Tallahassee.
 A four-time winner of the ACC Coach of the Year award and Florida State's all-time leader in wins, Semrau has earned a reputation as a coach that not only keeps her team in the national rankings by leading her players to victory but also one that helps foster the personal and professional growth of the student-athletes.

 Semrau is so respected among her peers in the coaching community that she was named president of the Women's Basketball Coaches Association in the summer 2013 after serving as the vice president since 2010.
 Semrau recently finished up her tenure as WBCA Past President in April of 2017.